 “An innovative and formative future will only come through equity, inclusivity and diversity of thought."

 Alicia has been a volunteer with AWSN (the Alberta Women's Science Network) since 2013.
-She held the position of President/Co-President for six years and still sits on on the AWSN Board.
-In 2015, Alicia secured a 3 year Status of Women Canada Grant and initiated the AWSN Work Re-engagement Program.
+She held the position of President/Co-President for six years, leading the organization to adopt EDI as a guiding principle.
+As Past President, she re-deigned the AWSN scholarship program through an intersectional lens.
+In 2015, Alicia secured a 3-year Status of Women Canada Grant and initiated the AWSN Work Re-engagement Program.
 The program investigated the struggles professional STEM women face when re-engaging back into the workforce after an extended leave.
 The program created a document to support this demographic on their journey back to employment.
-Through this process, the program identified that many STEM companies would benefit in equity, diversity and inclusion support, as such, the program created an EDI Leading Practices document.
+Through this process, the program identified that many STEM companies would benefit in equity, diversity, and inclusion support, as such, the program created an EDI Leading Practices document.

-Alicia is active in the greater STEM community, including as an Advisor for the Women in APEGA (Association of Professional Engineers and Geoscientists of Alberta) Advisory Group and as an Executive Director/Mentor for the Operation Minerva Program - a one day job shadowing program for Gr.
-8 girls with female STEM mentors.
+Alicia has been active in the greater STEM community, including sitting as an EDI Advisor on boards such as Women in APEGA (Association of Professional Engineers and Geoscientists of Alberta), Technology Alberta, and CCWESTT (Canadian Coalition of Women in Engineering, Science, Trades and Technology), and as an Executive Director/Mentor for the Operation Minerva Program - a one day job shadowing program for Gr.
+8 girls with STEM women mentors.